anaclumos/extracranial/posts/2020-04-21-rss-backup/en.md

     return arr
 ```

-This way, only the `term` item is removed from `tags` and added to Front Matter.
-Then, when executed, the following Jekyll Style Front Matter is completed.
+In this way, only the `term` item is extracted from `tags` and added to the Front Matter.
+When executed, the following Jekyll-style Front Matter is completed.

 ```yaml
 ---